 18. Take up photography.
 It an interest in photography will change the way you view the world.
 You will begin to really notice the details of your surroundings, appreciate the beauty of the world, and the quirks of everyday life.
 For inspiration check out TrekEarth.

 20. Never eat alone.
 This simple idea is a great way to network, without feeling like a desperate glad-handler.
-Read my article here about how I have incorporated this habit into my life.

 21. Save 10- 20% of your income.
-The best way to do this is by Paying Yourself First.
+The best way to do this is by paying yourself first.

 22. Improve you memory.
 A good memory is a powerful and valuable asset.
 Brain games, exercise, and reading are just a few of the ways you can keep your memory strong.
 For further tips, read this article titled 10 Ways to Keep Your Memory Strong.